 In May 2014 the Office for Standards in Education (Ofsted) issued a report on its inspection of services for children in need of help and protection, children looked after and care leavers in Birmingham.
-It assessed the services as inadequate and identified a number of serious weaknesses in the Authority's arrangements for looking after vulnerable children and young people.
+It assessed the services as inadequate and identified a number of serious weaknesses in the Authority's arrangements Rage 275 of 282 looking after vulnerable children and young people.